 For 40 years we’ve helped victims of mesothelioma and asbestos exposure.
 Let us help solve your problems and answer your questions.
+Call 888-632-0108 for a free, no-obligation consult.
 We look forward to putting all of our energy and resources to work for you.

 Let us answer any questions you may have about asbestos

 We know you may have additional questions.
 The attorneys of Thornton Law Firm are always ready to answer them.
 Call 1-888-632-0108 or contact us here to schedule a free initial consultation.

 The word “asbestos” is the term for six types of naturally occurring minerals: chrysotile, amosite, crocidolite, tremolite, anthophyllite and actinolite.
 Their physical properties can be useful for several reasons: the minerals are resistant to heat, electrical, and chemical damage, and provide excellent sound absorption and tensile strength.
 Unfortunately, asbestos is also toxic and a carcinogen.